-Glacier lake outburst floods (GLOFs) have been intensely investigated in high mountain Asia (HMA) in recent years and are often the first hazard related to the cryosphere mentioned in the region.
-As glaciers are receding and surrounding slopes become increasingly unstable such events are expected to increase, although so far, no evidence exists for the same.
-Many studies have investigated individual events and some regional inventories exist however they either do not cover all types of GLOF, do not cover the entirety of the region and none generally discuss downstream impacts.
-Previous inventories also do not rely on non-academic sources and are not combined with already existing inventories of glaciers and lakes.
-In this study we present a first comprehensive inventory of GLOFs in HMA, including the time of their occurrence, processes of lake formation and drainage involved as well as downstream impacts.
-We find 660 individual GLOFs that occurred between 1833 (with 4 historic events before that date) and 2022, 20% of which occurred from repeated events at just three ephemeral ice dammed lakes.
-All events resulted in 6907 fatalities, of which 6000 were caused by just one event that included a number of other drivers of the eventual flood.
-The combination of the database with previous inventories of glaciers and lakes allows future assessments of potential drivers of GLOFs, allowing more robust future projections of their evolution.
-The presented database and its future updated versions are traceable, version controlled and can be directly incorporated into further analysis.
+Glacier lake outburst floods (GLOFs) have been intensely investigated in High Mountain Asia (HMA) in recent years and are the most well-known hazard associated with the cryosphere.
+As glaciers recede and surrounding slopes become increasingly unstable, such events are expected to increase, although current evidence for an increase in events is ambiguous.
+Many studies have investigated individual events and while several regional inventories exist, they either do not cover all types of GLOF or are geographically constrained.
+Further, downstream impacts are rarely discussed.
+Previous inventories have relied on academic sources and have not been combined with existing inventories of glaciers and lakes.
+In this study, we present the first comprehensive inventory of GLOFs in HMA, including details on the time of their occurrence, processes of lake formation and drainage involved as well as downstream impacts.
+We document 697 individual GLOFs that occurred between 1833 and 2022.
+Of these, 23% were recurring events from just three ephemeral ice-dammed lakes.
+In combination, the documented events resulted in 6906 fatalities of which 906 fatalities were from 24 events, which is three times higher than a previous assessment for the region.
+The integration of previous inventories of glaciers and lakes within this database will inform future assessments of potential drivers of GLOFs, allowing more robust projections to be developed.
+The database and future, updated versions, are traceable, version controlled and can be directly incorporated into further analysis.